tanjoshua/ecommerce-backend/README.md

 As the main purpose of this project was for me to learn how to build a backend server using express, the server sends ugly html files directly to the browser.
 Front end design is not the main focus of this project.
 If I were to actually make an ecommerce application, I would use a frontend framework like React.js for the user interface.

-Note: api key for sendGrid has been redacted
+Note: api key for sendGrid and stripe have been redacted

 # What I learned